-Acceptance and commitment therapy (ACT), Cognitive behavioral therapy (CBT), Eye movement desensitization and reprocessing (EMDR), Motivational interviewing (MI), Solution-focused, Strengths-based
+Acceptance and Commitment Therapy (ACT), Cognitive Behavioral Therapy (CBT), Eye Movement Desensitization and Reprocessing (EMDR), Motivational Interviewing, Solution-focused, Strengths-based

 Having a comfortable and relaxed partnership with your therapist is so important when exploring the raw parts of ourselves.
 We often keep these tender sides hidden and experience shame that we don’t “have it all together.”
 In order to feel ready to illuminate issues that need attention, we must be able to deeply trust the person doing that work by our side.

 I’m compassionate, non-judgmental, real and a little messy – like all humans!
 I’ve been there too!
 While I’m learning about what makes you unique, I’ll draw upon evidence-based therapeutic modalities that have been proven to be effective in lessening suffering and formulating new habits.

 When we have healthier ways of interpreting emotions and behavior patterns, our relationships improve, not only with others but also with ourselves.

 MS - Social Work, San Diego State University

 Internship - Inpatient Clinical Social Work, UCSD Medical Center

 Internship - Outpatient Social Work, Six Rivers Planned Parenthood

 I have always been fascinated by people and human behavior.
 I also realized early on in my working life that it was important for me to be in a field that makes a real impact.
 Social work and therapy allow me to be engaged in ongoing learning in areas that I find endlessly interesting while making a difference in people's lives.